FrancoAlfano/ml-search-app/README.md

 ### Client
 - Use git clone on the repository, it will create a ml-search-app directory./n
 - Open 2 terminals.
 Use one to cd into the client/ directory.
-- Create a file called `.env.local` on the root of the client/ and add the following lines to it and save:
+- Create a file called `.env.local`.
+You can use the provided example file.
+To do so, run `cp .env.local.example .env.local` on the root of the client/ and populate the variables:
   - `NEXT_PUBLIC_ITEMS_URL='/api/items?q='`
   - `NEXT_PUBLIC_SINGULAR_ITEM_URL='/api/items/'`
 - Use the command `nvm use` to set the correct node version which is v20.9.0, if you do not have it installed you will need to install it to continue.